SecondRateCoder/BlockyOS/README.md

 <br><br><br><br>

 # Features explained:
+* ## **kernel protection:**
+	At set intervals a checksum is compiled from a Program's code, for Kernel Programs this checksum validates that the Program has not been overwritten, such as by [goonrepo](#goonrepo-priviledge-raisera-string-path-to-locaton-on-disk-int-how-many-tries).
+* ## **"grippy" cli(Command Line Interface):**
+	- ### Enviroment variables:
+		These are short 30 char names that can be used to represent Executable Paths.
+		The [Path](./src/Public/Publics.h) struct's Path contains the whole Path.
+		A Path executable must contain the signature "_start(uint8_t *args, size_t arglen)" function which will contain args.
+	- ### "goonrepo" Priviledge Raiser(a string Path to Locaton on Disk, int how many tries):
+		Goonrepo is a **NOT IMPLEMENTED!** Program that will raise a Program's Admin level.
+		- ### SphereOS:
+			Oh my gosh, Spheres?!?!?!!!
+			So blasphemous.
+			Use the **sphos** command with goonrepo for it to clear out RAM, killing the OS,
+			causing the OS to crash.
+		- ### How does it work?
+			The Program defines a Stream,
+			The Buffer is zeroed,
+			It takes the returned Pointer and decrements the size_t address, it does this till it meets the starting point of the Stream object **A string Path and a Buffer.**
+			The Path is overidden to point to the OS's text(Code), the address is set to point back to the buffer, The buffer reads from the grippy cli Executable, goonrepo will override the grippy cli in RAM with the inputted Program's code.
+			**The Program's size will be capped to how much of the grippy cli has been loaded to RAM.**
+			**The cli may crash due to the execution suddenly changing, or being executed whilst being written to, goonrepo may repeat this instruction multiple times until the rewrite has function properly.**
+> [!NOTE]
+> Remember this cli, It is **NOT IMPLEMENTED!!**

 * ## **Memory Manager:**
 	- ### Static allocation:
 		This will automatically allocate Memory by a prediction of how much Memory a program or a function will use.